KuckSN/RProject/README.md

 <br />

 ### **Pre-resquisite**
-Please download mainData.RData from "Download Data Space" folder and put it into the same file as your cloned project.
+Please download mainData.RData from "Download Data Space Here" folder and put it into the same file as your cloned project.
 <br />

 ### **How to use MathX Recognizer**